Your student is about to graduate from high school, and they’re ready to head to college in the fall. Congratulations!

 - Your student may need an additional year to explore new interests such as athletics, drama, debate or scientific research.

-- Your student may benefit from the opportunity to use an additional year to distance herself from a particularly poor early year in high school.
+- Your student may benefit from the opportunity to use an additional year to distance themselves from a particularly poor early year in high school.

 - Your student may be referred to such a program by a college admissions officer who suggests that the year will provide the student with a background to be more successful at college.
 Colleges recognize that students who have participated in a postgrad year are less of an admissions risk than some students straight from high school.

-- Your student may want to build her resume, grades, test scores and experiences to be able to apply to a higher tier of college than she may now be able to consider.
+- Your student may want to build their resume, grades, test scores and experiences to be able to apply to a higher tier of college than they may now be able to consider.

 What are the benefits of an additional year of high school?